ReactiveSets/toubkal/README.md

 - Reinstate update as a first-class operation, making it easier to handle updates

+- Hot server-code reloading:
+  - on required module file update
+  - migrating state reliably
+  - simple to implement:
+    - programmer describes disconnections from dataflows
+  - in a transaction allowing optimization of updated data using optimize()
-- Hot reload of server code, migrating state reliably, implemented in examples.
+  - implemented in examples/teaser/data.js

 - Live page reload to ease developpement, implemented in examples.